Incapillo: Climate, hydrology and vegetation

-History
+Geologic history

-Activity at Incapillo commenced shortly after the end of the Maricunga Belt volcanism and occurred first at Monte Pissis between 6.5 and 3.5mya.
-Later volcanism occurred south of Incapillo 4.7±0.5 mya, at Sierra de Veladero 5.6±1 – 3.6±0.5 mya, and in the region of Cerro Bonete Chico 5.2±0.6 – 3.5±0.1 mya.
+Activity at Incapillo commenced shortly after the end of the Maricunga Belt volcanism and occurred first at Monte Pissis between 6.5 and 3.5 million years ago (mya).
+Further volcanism occurred south of Incapillo 4.7±0.5 mya, at Sierra de Veladero 5.6±1 – 3.6±0.5 mya, and in the region of Cerro Bonete Chico 5.2±0.6 – 3.5±0.1 mya.
 Some of the 3–2 mya Pircas Negras mafic andesites appear to be associated with the Incapillo volcanic complex.
 These rocks form the last pulse of the Pircas Negras volcanism.
 Specific ages of the Pircas Negras flows in the Incapillo region include 4.7±0.5 mya, 3.2±0.3 mya and 1.9±0.2 mya.
-Later, andesitic-rhyolitic volcanism formed ignimbrites and lava domes 2.9±0.4 – 1.1±0.4 mya, with the youngest pre-caldera dome being 0.873±0.077 mya old.
+Andesitic-rhyolitic volcanism formed ignimbrites and lava domes 2.9±0.4 – 1.1±0.4 mya, with the youngest pre-caldera dome being 0.873±0.077 mya old.
 The lava domes formed through non-explosive extrusion.

-The Incapillo ignimbrite is an unwelded ignimbrite that covers a surface area of 80.47 km2, extending to a distance of 15 km from the caldera.
-The ignimbrite appears in an eastward-heading ephemeral river valley and the southern Quebrada del Veladero, possibly also next to the Rio Salado headwaters.
+The Incapillo ignimbrite is unwelded and covers a surface area of 80.47 km2, extending to a distance of 15 km from the caldera.
+The ignimbrite appears in an eastward-heading ephemeral river valley and the southern Quebrada del Veladero, and possibly also next to the Rio Salado headwaters.
 Thicknesses range from 10 to 250 m; the ignimbrite is underlain by a lithic-and-ash rich surge deposit with a thickness of 5 cm.
 The ignimbrite displays banding features away from the caldera and in Quebrada de Veladero football-sized clasts are mixed within fine ash.
 Rocks from the ignimbrites farther away from their source indicate the ignimbrite probably formed from the mixing of less viscous dacitic magma with rhyolite.
 The total volume of the ignimbrite is about 20.4 km3.
-Ages have been found of 0.52 ± 0.03 and 0.51 ± 0.04 mya ago.
-It is a rhyodacitic to rhyolitic ignimbrite with a high crystal and pumice and low lithic content.
+Ages of 0.52 ± 0.03 and 0.51 ± 0.04 mya ago have been found.
+It is a rhyodacitic to rhyolitic ignimbrite with high crystal and pumice and low lithic content.
 The dense rock equivalent volume is about 14 km3.
 The volume of the Incapillo ignimbrite is comparable to that of the Katmai ignimbrite.
-The ignimbrite was probably formed from a low-height fountaining eruption without a high eruption column, forming a base surge first and pyroclastic flows later.
-The change from lava dome to ignimbrite-forming eruptions may have been triggered by the injection of hotter magmas into the magma chamber or less likely by changes in the tectonic context.
+The Incapillo ignimbrite was probably formed from a low-height fountaining eruption without a high eruption column, forming a base surge first and pyroclastic flows later.
+The change from lava dome to ignimbrite-forming eruptions may have been triggered by the injection of hotter magmas into the magma chamber.
+A less likely theory is that the shift was caused by changes in the tectonic context.
 During the eruption, a piston-like collapse formed the caldera.